BioHaven floating Island products mimic natural wetlands in form and function.

-- Mini-BioHavens are small islands for ponds and are exclusively available from our partner Floating Islands West
+- Mini-BioHavens are small islands for ponds and are exclusively available from our licensee Floating Islands West.

 BioHaven Streambed (BSB) / Forced-Flow StreamBed (FFSB)